Photo Source: bojum

 Until the 1950s the Bogar were frequently bullied and oppressed by the Tibetans.
 The Bogar were not allowed to intermarry with other nationalities and were not allowed to leave their area without the permission of the Tibetans.
 In August 1965, the State Council of China officially recognized the Lhoba as a distinct minority group.
 The first satellite TV dish was installed in Medog Prefecture in 1989, linking this remote area with the rest of China.

 Few peoples in the world are as isolated as the Bogar.
 The barefooted tribesmen are skilled hunters and fishermen.
 The forests they inhabit still contain many Bengali tigers and 40 species of other rare protected animals.
 There are two classes among the Bogar: maide and nieba.
 The maide class are free to keep slaves and hold authority in the society.
 The word nieba means "those who are not allowed to lift their heads casually."
-They are slaves who have no rights.
+They were once slaves with no rights.